 Urban and Regional Planning, Executive Certificate in Tribal Planning

 Through the unique relations between American Indian tribal governments, the Affiliated Tribes of Northwest Indians and the Northwest Tribal Technical Assistance Program, EWU has developed a curriculum in American Indian tribal planning at the graduate level to serve tribal government leaders and staff, American Indian students and anyone interested in understanding tribal planning practice.
 The Executive Certificate in Tribal Planning is a 23–24 credit curriculum that can be part of a graduate program at EWU or a stand-alone certificate.
 The purpose of the Executive Certificate is to provide executive level graduate education on tribal planning and tribal government administration.
 All students must complete the graduate admissions requirements for the Planning Program (above).
-Students must complete the 20 credits of required classes listed below with an asterisk (*), plus one additional class from the Tribal Planning list.
+Students must complete the 20 credits of required classes, plus one additional class from the Tribal Planning list.

 Note: students in the Certificate program should consult with the Tribal Planning Director.

 |PLAN 530||CONTEMPORARY AMERICAN INDIAN PLANNING||3|

 |Choose a minimum of one additional Tribal Planning Course||3-4|

 Students who successfully earn an Urban and Regional Planning, Executive Certificate in Tribal Planning from EWU should be able to do the following: